all0x0/hawk/instructions/developer.md

 # Developer Setup

-To run Havencoin locally or contribute to its development, follow these setup instructions:
+To run Hawkcoin locally or contribute to its development, follow these setup instructions:

 ### Prerequisites
 - Python 3.8+